 Right to Appeal

 A student whose aid is suspended may request reinstatement through the Financial Aid Appeals Committee.
 The student must effectively demonstrate that the failure to meet SAP was due to an unusual or extenuating circumstance, and explain what has changed.
-Please click on APPEAL PROCESS Form for the directions and information regarding appeals.
+Download the Financial Aid Appeal Packet for the directions and information regarding appeals.